 The transportation network and land uses are mutually inclusive; land uses are connected and accessible through the transportation network.
 Equally, transportation is made more efficient when complemented by appropriate locations and densities for various land uses.
-The resulting built environment has an impact on the overall health and well-being of citizens therefore, the City shall plan for an integrated transportation network contributing to complete communities through the policies of this Plan, provincial policies, and requirements of the Planning Act, R.S.O., 1990 c.
+The City shall plan for an integrated transportation network contributing to complete communities through the policies of this Plan, provincial policies, and requirements of the Planning Act, R.S.O., 1990 c.
 P.13.
 Accordingly, the integrated transportation network shall support and implement the urban structure including mixed use nodes, Urban Corridors, Major Activity Centres, Neighbourhoods and Employment areas.
-The integrated transportation policies will help in achieving the shared goal of Vision 2020, the Growth Related Integrated Development Strategy and the Transportation Master Plan, of an integrated sustainable transportation network for people, goods and services, which is safe, environmentally friendly, age-friendly affordable, efficient, convenient and accessible.
-(OPA 167)
+The integrated transportation policies will help in achieving the shared goal of Vision 2020, the Growth Related Integrated Development Strategy and the Transportation Master Plan, of an integrated sustainable transportation network for people, goods and services, which is safe, environmentally friendly, affordable, efficient, convenient and accessible.

 This Plan recognizes the relationship between the transportation network and its impact on quality of life and economic development potential.
 The integrated transportation network will offer a greater range of transportation mode choice.
-An improved and efficient transportation network is a key component of complete communities (inclusive of complete streets) - creating the vital link between activities and land uses throughout the City.
-Improved mode choice can be accomplished through a better balance between the competing needs of the street network including cars, transit, active transportation, goods movement, parking and emerging transportation modes and technology.
-A balanced integrated transportation network shall contribute to vibrant streets where pedestrians and cyclists feel comfortable and can co-exist with other modes of transportation operating on streets, improving health and quality of life.
-(OPA 167)
+An improved and efficient transportation network is a key component of complete communities - creating the vital link between activities and land uses throughout the City.
+Improved mode choice can be accomplished through a better balance between the competing needs of the street network including cars, transit, active transportation, goods movement and parking.
+A balanced integrated transportation network shall contribute to vibrant streets where pedestrians and cyclists feel comfortable and can co-exist with traffic on the street, improving health and quality of life.

-Transportation demand management (TDM) is an essential part of an overall integrated transportation network and part of a more balanced and sustainable transportation system.
+Transportation demand management (TDM) is an essential part of an overall integrated transportation network and part of a more sustainable transportation system.
 The policies of this Plan, together with the directions and programs from the Transportation Master Plan, will contribute to an overall transportation demand management strategy for the City.
-(OPA 167)